TcMenu/documentation/content/arduino-libraries/tc-menu/code-generator-and-plugins-guide.md

 ## When there isn't a plugin for the item you need

-There will inevitably always be libraries that we do not support, we’ve made the process much easier for [writing your own plugin]({{< relref "customise-menu-input-display-plugin.md" >}}), in most cases very little code will be needed.
+There will inevitably always be libraries that we do not support, we’ve made the process much easier for [writing your own plugin](${relRef("customise-menu-input-display-plugin.md")}), in most cases very little code will be needed.
 You could even contribute it back or make your own plugin that others can use!

 ### The Plugin format